The Purple Rain Chords

 You can see how to play this here:

-While we’re on the topic of Prince, here’s 2 gorgeous purple guitars.
+While we’re on the topic of Prince, here are 2 gorgeous purple guitars.

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.